 The royal Chateau Royal de Blois was the favorite residence (and architectural project) of 7 kings and 10 queens of France.
 With its various Medieval, Gothic, Renaissance, and Classical facades, the chateau reflects all of France's great architectural periods.
 In 1429, Joan of Arc visited the castle to be blessed before doing battle with the English.

 The Chateau de Blois was fully restored in the 19th century.
 It also houses the Blois Fine Arts Museum, with approximately 35,000 art works from the 16th and 17th century.
 It boasts masterpieces by Ingres, Rubens, and Boucher.

 Built in 1625-34, the Chateau de Cheverny represents the zenith of French classical architecture.
 It's a perfectly proportioned tour de force of symmetry and aesthetic order.
-It's so orderly and stately that it's not quite as appealing to me as some of the other more romantically styled chateaux you can virtually tour.

 Inside, the Chateau de Cheverny is sumptuously furnished with many works of art and tapestries.
 The dining room murals famously depict the story of Don Quixote.
 Chateau de Cheverny inspired Moulinsart Hall in the TinTin comic books, which you may remember from your childhood.